openstack/rally/certification/openstack/README.rst

 | controllers_amount     | Amount of OpenStack API nodes (controllers)        |
 +------------------------+----------------------------------------------------+

-All options have default values, hoverer user should change them to reflect configuration and size of tested OpenStack cloud.
+All options have default values, however, user should change them to reflect configuration and size of tested OpenStack cloud.